Spacedome

 Shows

-Most shows we did are either purchased or borrowed from their rightful owners and to exhibit them here would possibly violate their right of intellectual property.
-So two of the shows below are made by myself and the third one was created by Diana Reigenbach, an immersive artist that was so kind to put her creation in the public domain.
+Some shows are purchased or borrowed from their rightful owners, others where made by me.
+Below is some of my own content, the last show is made by Diana Reigenbach, an immersive artist that was so kind to put her creation in the public domain.

 The dome is a hemispherical thin-shell structure based on a geodesic polyhedron covered on the outside by a fire retardant thick layer of PVC, the inside of the dome is covered by a second layer of PVC that makes up the movie screen.
 Building up the dome takes approximately 6 hours which excludes setting up the projectors and sound system.
 Usually the floor is covered by a black carpet with below wooden tiles when the surface is not smooth enough for people to lie down comfortably.